kaotisk-hund/arching-kaos-roadmap/maps/ROADMAP.md

 # Roadmap for the Arching Kaos project
-An overview of subprojects, checkpoints, stops for thought, integrations and how the Arching Kaos projects is supposed to be completed.
+*An overview of subprojects, checkpoints, stops for thought, integrations and how the Arching Kaos projects is supposed to be completed.*

+## Brief description

 ## The Map ( 2022-01-12 )
 > The reference "Arching Kaos" will be used while speaking for the project itself as a whole.

 ### Development
+Parts in need are:

+- [ ] - Static HTML5 page which loads the content we want
+- [ ] - Explorer of the ZCHAIN
+- [ ] - Modules

 ###